Site Entry Quarantine Restrictions

 Restrictions on Travel and Hosting of Travelers

-Domestic Travel:: Effective immediately, all domestic travel planned for the next 90 days will be reviewed, even if previously approved.
-Travel during this period that is considered essential to the Laboratory mission will require the approval of the cognizant associate laboratory director (ALD) or Director's Office and coordination with the Chief Financial Officer.
+Domestic Travel: All domestic travel considered essential to the Laboratory mission will require the approval of the cognizant associate laboratory director (ALD) or Director's Office and coordination with the Chief Financial Officer.

 International Travel: All international business travel by Brookhaven Lab staff or funded by Brookhaven Lab remains suspended until further notice, with an exception for mission-essential international travel, which must be approved by DOE.
 If mission-essential international travel is deemed necessary, you must work with your ALD and the Director's Office to obtain DOE approvals and coordinate with the Chief Financial Officer.

 Non-Department-Funded Work (e.g., Strategic Partnership Project [SPP] activities): Non-DOE funded work will follow the DOE policy and any additional restrictions placed on travel by the other agency, or the entity funding and sponsoring the SPP work.